-4. Developing a good rapport with the insurance provider.
+4. Developing a good rapport with the dental insurance provider.

 5. Weekly follow-ups and claim revisions.

 Claims do take time to be processed and it will help immensely to follow-up on pending claims on a regular basis, preferably on a weekly basis.
-This is yet another method to boost rapport with the carrier.
-Also, tracking claims those are rejected will give you some insight on how to prevent future rejections.
+This will also boost your rapport with the carrier.
+Also, tracking claims those are rejected will give you some insight into preventing future rejections.

 6. Staying up-to-date on industry standards.

-Updated is always better than outdated.
 Staying up-to-date with changes in codes, procedures, claim details, carrier plans, etc. is crucial, for both time management and avoiding complications.
-Consider adding a session to discuss changes along with your weekly or bi-weekly team meetings.
-This helps keep everyone working on the same page.
+Consider adding a session to discuss and appraise your team of changes and updations as a part of your weekly or bi-weekly meetings.